-Other Involvement Department of Health (DOH) New York City Department of Health and Mental Hygiene Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as the Barnwell facility ceased acceptance of non-compact waste as of June 30, 2008.
+Other Involvement Department of Health (DOH) partment of Health and Mental Hygiene Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as it ceased acceptance of non-compact waste as of June 30, 2008.
 However, certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
 In addition, certain NARM wastes meeting the State of Washington's conditions can be shipped to US Ecology's commercial disposal facility in Richland, WA.
 Regional generators presently have no access for the disposal of Class B and C LLRW (and certain Class A waste streams), all of which must be stored at this time.
 Disposal Technology State law bars shallow land burial.
 Above-grade vaults have been identified as the tentative preferred technology.
 Siting The State Budget for FY 1995-96 phased-out the activities of the Low-Level Radioactive Waste Siting Commission, which was established in 1987 to select a site and disposal method.
 While subsequent legislative proposals have offered alternative siting processes, including solicitation of volunteer host communities, a revised siting process has not been determined.
 The DEC adopted low-level radioactive waste disposal facility siting and disposal method selection regulations in 1987.
 No siting activities are currently being conducted.
 Licensing Once a site and a disposal method are selected, NYSERDA is responsible for obtaining both a DEC permit to construct and operate the facility and a DOH radioactive materials license.
-Development Costs Through March 2008, \$92.3 million has been collected through annual assessments on operating nuclear power plants (does not include surcharge rebates); \$82.2 million has been spent on siting, regulation development, public participation and related activities.
+Development Costs Through March 2009, \$95.4 million has been collected through annual assessments on operating nuclear power plants (doesn't include surcharge rebates); \$82.2 million has been spent on siting, regulation development, public participation and related activities.
 Estimated total cost including construction: not available at this time.
 Disposal Facility Operational The DEC issued financial assurance regulations in September 1991 and regulations for design, construction, operation, closure, post-closure and institutional control in March 1993.
 NYSERDA is responsible for construction and operation.
+West Valley Decommissioning NRC has concluded its technical review of DOE's Phase 1 decommissioning plan for the West Valley Demonstration Project (WVDP), which envisions remediation activities within the WVDP site boundary-including removal of the main plant process building, the vitrification facility, source area of the North Plateau groundwater plume, wastewater treatment facility lagoons, and ancillary buildings, foundations, slabs and pads.
+Phase 1 activities also include additional characterization of site contamination and studies to support the technical approach to complete site decommissioning.
+NRC did not identify any objections and determined that there is a reasonable assurance that the proposed action will satisfy the decommissioning criteria for unrestricted use.
+The West Valley site is located on 3,300 acres of land known as the Western New York Nuclear Service Center.
+The WVDP site, which is a 200-acre portion of the center, contains a former commercial nuclear fuel reprocessing facility that operated from 1966 to 1972 and produced approximately 600,000 gallons of liquid high-level radioactive waste (HLW).
+The bulk of the HLW has been solidified into a glass waste form.
+The WVDP also contains contaminated structures, waste disposal area, waste tank farm, waste lagoons, and waste storage.
 Contact Alyse Peterson, Senior Project Manager, Radioactive Waste Policy and Nuclear Coordination, Energy Research and Development Authority, State of New York, Corporate Plaza West, 17 Columbia Circle, Albany, NY 12203-6399 (phone - 518/862-1090 ext.
-3274; fax - 518/862-1091; alp@nyserda.org) North Carolina Regulatory Responsibility Radiation Protection Section (RPS), North Carolina Department of Environment and Natural Resources
+3274; fax - 518/862-1091; alp@nyserda.org)